Training tools for developing great people skills.

 Case studies can be powerful tools for learning and training.
 They're evidence-based stories that showcase the outcomes you want, so using them as the basis for your training can make the training itself more engaging and more effective.
 The question is, how can you use a case study to enhance your training for learners?
 There are several options.

 - Capitalize on style strengths

 Design a Case Study to Fit the Training

 First up, you have one major decision to make.
 Do you design training around a case study, or do you design a case study to fit your training?
-Both perspectives are equally valid as long as the study results and the training goals are aligned.
+Both perspectives are equally valid as long as the study results and the training program goals are aligned.

 You have two options here.

 - The first is simply writing a case study based on your own experiences, accentuating the necessary details relevant to the training, and pruning it down to the bare essentials to prove your point.